marko-knoebl/slides/sections/react-04-jsx/32-jsx-binding-events-en.md

 ## Binding events

-Default behavior of a submit event in a form: directly send data to the server
+Default behavior of a **submit event in a form**: directly send data to the server

 Replacing the default behavior: